Step Into the Story: What Will Virtual Reality Mean for News, Entertainment, Art, and Democracy?

 7:00 - 8:30 p.m.

-The "Step Into the Story" event will take place at LMU's Playa Vista location in the Brickyard building, located at 12105 West Waterfront Drive.
+The "Step Into the Story" event took place at LMU's Playa Vista location in the Brickyard building, located at 12105 West Waterfront Drive.
 The space is on the second floor of the building, with entry via the elevators at the first floor lobby.

 LMU runs a continuous shuttle between the main campus and LMU Playa Vista Campus, seven days a week.
 We encourage you to park on the main campus and take the complimentary shuttle service.
 You can find the shuttle schedule and pickup/drop-off locations here.